 - Creativity can result in an idea that changes how people relate to one another such as social media.

 - Trust in a relationship fosters dependability and intimacy, creating valuable, meaningful relationships.

-- Gratitude in a job loss can shift our focus from feeling low to how we can forge a new, more fulfilling career.
+- Gratitude in a job loss can shift our focus from feeling low to how we can have a new, more fulfilling career.

 - Service to others can change lives, better neighborhoods and create stronger nations.

 Becoming More Virtuous People

-We know we are becoming more virtuous people, not only because of the outcomes above, but also because of the way other people respond to us.
+We know we are becoming more virtuous people, not only because of the results above, but also because of the way other people respond to us.
 Our friends, families, co-workers and neighbors will trust and rely on us.
 They will come to us for guidance and help, and will want to be around us because we inspire them to be better people.
 We will be known as people with exceptional character who make the right choices and strive for excellence in all we do.
 Can life be lived any better?

 In summary, the practice of virtues allows us to develop our potential, and live a more purposeful, better life; a life not ordinary but extraordinary.
 Becoming more virtuous people attracts great things to us; it’s a certainty.

 For a list of the virtues, click here.